A NEED ARISES

 Between 2011 and 2017, training numbers increased from about 40 percent of Guardians taking shifts to 100 percent.
 In 2016 Carousel asked Cherub – a fellow Ranger and a Guardian since 2011– to become Operations Manager of the Temple Guardians.
 That year also saw the establishment of Temple Guardians staff camp, designed to provide support to Temple Guardian operations and a permanent home for TG training.
 Meanwhile, the Guardians had changed reporting relationships and were now part of Marcia’s community services organization rather than the Art Department.

-THE TORCH PASSES TO CHERUB
+THE TORCH PASSES

 Cherub took over as manager of the Temple Guardians in 2018.
 Carousel remains responsible for training and managing the Temple Burn including the temple closing and the burn perimeter.
 Cherub brought on Boz as the Communications Lead, who aligned the principles of Temple Guardians with Burning Man’s 10 Principles.
 He also strengthened the communications team established the previous year and introduced an internal publication, the Guardian’s Post, that is emailed to all Guardians and interested Burners.